 Walk to Culbone Church

-The smallest Church in England, nestled into the hills just to the west of Porlock and Porlock Weir, Culbone Church makes a lovely endpoint for a woodland walk along the coast.
+The smallest Church in England, nestled in the hills just west of Porlock and Porlock Weir, Culbone Church makes a lovely endpoint for a woodland walk along the coast.
 It’s hidden gems like these that make exploring Exmoor a real treasure hunt.

 Visit Doverhay Manor Museum

-Run by a group of enthusiastic volunteers, the Doverhay Manor Museum (also known as Porlock Museum) is a great place to go to learn more about the history of Porlock and the surrounding communities.
-Open through the summer months (1st May – 28th September) Monday to Saturday, free admission.
+Run by a group of enthusiastic volunteers, the Doverhay Manor Museum is a great place to go to learn more about the history of Porlock and the surrounding communities.
+(Also known as Porlock Museum.)
+Open throughout the summer months (1st May – 28th September), Monday to Saturday.
+And it’s free admission.

 Amble through Greencombe Gardens